swiftlang/swift-evolution/proposals/0414-region-based-isolation.md

 When an async let binding is initialized with an expression that uses a disconnected non-`Sendable` value, the value is treated as being transferred into a `nonisolated` asynchronous callee that additionally allows for the value to be transferred.
-If the value is used only be synchronous code and `nonisolated` asynchronous functions, we allow for the value to be reused again once the async let binding has been awaited upon:
+If the value is used only by synchronous code and `nonisolated` asynchronous functions, we allow for the value to be reused again once the async let binding has been awaited upon: